 You are expected to respect and comply with any additional restrictions we impose.
 Please delay research activities to the extent possible.

-Requests to use the LTER or GLBRC field sites must be approved in advance via the SURF-Covid-19 Procedures Agreement (this is in addition to your normal SURF request).
+Requests to use the LTER or GLBRC field sites must be approved in advance via the SURF-Covid-19 Procedures Agreement (part of the SURF request).
 Daily visits to sites must be requested and approved 24h in advance with Stacey VanderWulp (LTER) and Caro Cordova (GLBRC) to avoid overlapping plot or building use.
-We will maintain a common GoogleDoc for investigators to log upcoming visits and use that to insure no overlap in sampling activities in each agronomic plot.